rwth-acis/las2peer/README.md

     ant java_doc

-How to develop a Service for las2peer
+How to develop a service for LAS2peer
 -------------------------------------
-1. Get the SampleService Project frome here: [LAS2Peer-Sample-Project](https://github.com/rwth-acis/LAS2peer-Sample-Service/archive/master.zip)
+1. Get the SampleService Project from here: [LAS2Peer-Sample-Project](https://github.com/rwth-acis/LAS2peer-Sample-Service/archive/master.zip)
-2. If you use Eclipse, import the project or just create a new Project in the same folder.
+2. If you use Eclipse, import the project or just create a new project in the same folder.
-3. Change conf/service.properties according to the service you want to build
+3. Change conf/service.properties according to the service you want to build.
 4. Run "ant get_deps" once to pull all dependencies.
 (You can skip this but Eclipse will complain about missing libraries until you build the first time)
-5. Implement a Service by inheriting from i5.las2peer.api.Service (Or refactor from the existing i5.las2peer.ServicePackage.ServiceClass)
+5. Implement a service by inheriting from i5.las2peer.api.Service (Or refactor from the existing i5.las2peer.ServicePackage.ServiceClass).
-6. run "ant" to just build the service jar or "ant run" to directly run your service
+6. Run "ant" to just build the service jar or "ant run" to directly run your service.

 A jar file with your service will be in export/ and a generated service agent XML file in startup/

 Using a different build system/directory structure
 -------------------------------------------------
-If you really want to use las2peer in a different project structure/ with a different build system you can point your build-System to this
+If you really want to use LAS2peer in a different project structure/ with a different build system you can point your build-system to this
-Maven repository: http://role.dbis.rwth-aachen.de:9911/archiva/repository/internal/ and add the las2peer as dependency for your project:
+Maven repository: http://role.dbis.rwth-aachen.de:9911/archiva/repository/internal/ and add the LAS2peer as dependency for your project:
 ```
 <dependency>
     <groupId>i5</groupId>
     <artifactId>las2peer</artifactId>
-    <version>0.0.1</version>
+    <version>0.0.2</version>
 </dependency>
 ```
-For information about the build process look at the "jar" and "generate_configs" tasks in build.xml
+For information about the build process look at the "jar" and "generate_configs" tasks in the build.xml file.

-Simple Node-Starter for Testing purposes
+Simple Node-Starter for testing purposes
 ----------------------------------------
 The class i5.las2peer.testing.L2pNodeLaucher provides a simple way to start a node and launch some testing methods.